michaelfoz/MechaCar_Statistical_Analysis/README.md

 The image/screenshot below: the summary() function performed on the linear regression.
 ![image](https://github.com/michaelfoz/MechaCar_Statistical_Analysis/blob/main/MechaCharChallenge.png)

+Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?

+Is the slope of the linear model considered to be zero?
+Why or why not?

+Does this linear model predict mpg of MechaCar prototypes effectively?
+Why or why not?

 ## Summary Statistics on Suspension Coils (Deliverable 2: performed on Suspension_Coil.csv)

 The image below: the total summary dataframe(total_summary_df)